 We had the opportunity to visit The Garden of Morning Calm and Nami Island on a day tour through our sponsorship with Trazy.
 Trazy is your one-stop website for all your tours, shows and entry tickets in Korea.

 Trazy is an English friendly site that is easy to use.
-It is as simple as deciding what you want to do then book and pay online and get ready to go.
+It is as simple as deciding what you want to do then book your tour with Trazy and pay online and get ready to go.
 Trazy has been a market leader in Korea for the last few years.

-We received our confirmation for our day tour email saying to meet at 8 am at the Myeongdong station.
+We received our confirmation for our day tour with Trazy email saying to meet at 8 am at the Myeongdong station.
 When we arrived there we were greeted by the Kstorytour staff who checked our names and our selected tour.
-We joined our designated group and headed for our bus.
+We joined our designated group and headed for our bus tour.

 Garden of the Morning Calm

 It was started 20 years ago by a university professor who wanted to make a place of nature for people to enjoy and relax.
-Today the Garden of the morning calm is an all-encompassing garden and business.
-It features gift shops, cafe, restaurants and plant selling shops.
+Today the Garden of the Morning Calm is an all-encompassing garden and business.
+It features gift shops, cafes, restaurants and plant selling shops.

 The gardens are designed to look amazing in all seasons.
 Different plants bloom at different times of the year.

-Autumn – Chrysanthemum and maples dominated the gardens.
-50 different types of Chrysanthemum bloom along with the yellow and red maples leaves
+Chrysanthemum and maples dominated the gardens.
+50 different types of Chrysanthemum bloom along with the yellow and red maple leaves.

-The standout areas for us were the English and Korean garden.
-The English garden features a cottage from the Cotswolds.
-The Korean garden features lilly pads and waterfalls.
+The standout areas for us were the English and Korean gardens.
+The English garden features a cottage from the Cotswold’s.
+The Korean garden features lily pads and waterfalls.